pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

   generate public and private keys to be used with the module.
 For the directory, specify `sites/default/files/private` or the path of your choice.
-- Under the Consumer entities settings (Configuration > Web services > Consumers), create a consumer for use with your front-end site.
+- Under the Consumer entities settings (Configuration > Web services > Consumers), create a consumer for use with your frontend site.
   - Provide a label for the consumer.
   - Specify a Client ID and note this for later use.
   - Associate a user with the consumer.
   - Specify a Secret and note this for later use.

-### Set the Necessary Front-End Environment Variables
+### Set the Necessary Frontend Environment Variables

 For authenticated data sourcing you will need to set the `CLIENT_ID` and `CLIENT_SECRET` variables.